ashish0kumar/Minimalist-C/README.md

 # Minimalist-C
-A collection of minimalist C projects for Linux.
+A collection of minimalist and low-level C projects for Linux.